Coping With Grief During the Holidays

 • Other families may find it helpful to continue with holiday engagements or to explore new holiday traditions.

-• Celebrate differently: We have all learned how to be flexible and do things differently in the past two years.
+• Celebrate differently: During the Covid-19 Pandemic, we all learned how to be flexible and do things differently.
 We have had to let go of some traditions and make new ones.
 This can be especially important when you are also coping with grief.
-This may be a good year to not cook a big holiday meal and order in instead.
-Or maybe skip decorating the whole front yard and instead cut out snowflakes with your kids for a few windows.
+You may choose not to cook a big holiday meal and order in instead.
+Or maybe you’ll skip decorating the whole front yard and instead cut out snowflakes with your kids for a few windows.

-• Do something to remember your loved one: You may want to start a new holiday activity in honor of your loved one.
-You could create a memorial ornament in honor of them.
+• Do something to remember your loved ones: You may want to start a new holiday activity in honor of your loved ones.
+You could create memorial ornaments.
 Or light a candle in their honor.
-Or you talk about or write down and share memories of your loved one.
+Or you might talk about or write down and share your memories.

 • Connect to others through volunteering: There are often many opportunities during the holidays to do something for others in your community who may be in need.
 You can give or volunteer in memory of a loved one or for a cause that was important to them.

-• Allow yourselves time and space: Grieving is a process and right now, there is a lot of extra uncertainty and stress that can make the process feel even harder.
+• Allow yourselves time and space: Grieving is a process and extra stress can make the process feel even harder.
 It will take time and there may be moments when you or your kids just need to take some time to lie down, or read a book, or spend some time alone, even in the middle of celebrating the holidays.
 Do what feels right for you.

-It is hard to cope with grief at any time, especially during the holidays during a pandemic.
+It is hard to cope with grief at any time, especially during the holidays.
 Remember to be kind to yourself and your family and reach out to others if you need help.

 [divider type=”standard” text=”Go to top” full_width=”no” width=”1/1″ el_position=”first last”]